Here in South Carolina, we have an unwritten "Bill of Rights" that guarantees the culinary contentment of citizens and visitors:

 Some meat-and-threes are set up cafeteria-style, with patrons lining up to have plates filled from a steam table, while others offer full table service.
 Aside from secret recipes for squash casserole, fried chicken and such, the meat-and-three concept is pretty consistent, offering casual, inexpensive dining and plenty of Southern favorites from which to build your idea of a perfect homestyle meal.

-For example, on a recent day at The Kitchen, a popular meat-and-three in Florence, customers could choose from fried or barbecued chicken, chicken and dumplings, baked ham, turkey, meatloaf and pork chops, with 10 sides to complement, including lip-smackers such as collards, black-eyed peas, lima beans, green beans, rice and gravy, yams, cabbage, macaroni-and-cheese and cornbread.
+For example, on a recent day at Missy's, a popular meat-and-three in Florence, customers could choose from stewed turkey wings, chicken bog, fried pork chops, baked ham, fried chicken and fish with 10 sides to complement, including lip-smackers such as black-eyed peas, green beans, butter beans, rice and gravy, okra and tomatoes and macaroni-and-cheese.
 You'll find a similar lineup at crowd-pleasers such as the Blue Top Grill in Graniteville and the Lizard's Thicket chain of eateries.
 If that don't make you hungry, you might just be from outer space.